Discover the stunning desert landscape with rocky hills and numerous tall cacti under a partly cloudy sky, perfect for day trips from Tucson.

 8. Locale Neighborhood Italian

-Locale has a large outdoor space and spacious inside.
-It’s a great addition to Tucsonโs dining options, combining Italian and Southwestern cuisine.
+Locale has an ample outdoor space and a spacious interior.
+It’s a great addition to Tucson’s dining options, combining Italian and Southwestern cuisine.
 Highlights include wood-fired pizzas, handmade pasta, and fresh salads.

 Their pappardelle bolognese and fig and prosciutto pizza are standout dishes.
 The modern, stylish interior and attentive service make it a delightful spot for a meal.